James4Ever0/agi_computer_control/active_documentation_helper/README.md

 duckyscript is keyboard only, and introduces a lot of new syntax

+the wait time is integer, in miliseconds.

+you may need to implement full-size keyboard keycodes, to operate software like blender and autocad.

 ```
 STRING STRINGLN END_STRING END_STRINGLN HOLD RELEASE RESET
 ```